Professional edition active

 (See also Overview of Nephritic Syndrome.)

 IgA nephropathy is a nephritic syndrome, a form of chronic glomerulonephritis characterized by the deposition of IgA immune complexes in glomeruli.
-It is the most common form of glomerulonephritis worldwide.
-It occurs at all ages, with a peak onset in the teens and 20s; affects men 2 to 6 times more frequently than women; and is more common in White and Asian people than in Black people.
-Prevalence estimates for IgA kidney deposits are 5% in the United States, 10 to 20% in southern Europe and Australia, and 30 to 40% in Asia.
-However, some people with IgA deposits do not develop clinical disease.
+It is the most common form of glomerulonephritis worldwide and is more common in Asian and certain European countries than in African and South American countries (1).
+It occurs at all ages, with a peak onset in the 20s and 30s, and generally affects males more than females, though prevalence varies throughout the world (2, 3).
+A substantial number of healthy people have IgA kidney deposits, but not all people with IgA deposits develop clinical disease.

 • Increased IgA1 production